khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Airbnb New User Bookings Prediction**](https://github.com/khannasarthak/Airbnb-sml){:target="_blank"}, 2016

-*Predicts the first booking that a completely new user will make upon coming in airbnb's website.
+*The project predicts the first booking that a completely new user will make upon visiting airbnb's website.
 (Kaggle problem statement)*

    * Processed raw data, making it usable for further analysis using the python pandas library.
    * Performed feature engineering and statistical analysis of the data obtaining relevant insights using scikit-learn.